Ms. Scrooge: Plot

-The Ghost of Christmas Past appears at midnight, and takes Ebenita back to her childhood in the Deep South.
+The Ghost of Christmas Past appears at midnight and takes Ebenita back to her childhood in the Deep South.
 Ebenita was a bright girl, particularly gifted at math.
 She and Perry grew up in the happy household of their father, Army veteran George, and his wife Clara.
-George, along with two Army buddies, aspired to open a general store, despite white opposition, and a lack of opportunities for African-Americans.
+George, along with two Army buddies, aspired to open a grocery store, despite white opposition and a lack of opportunities for African-Americans.
 Trouble ensued when both of George's partners backed out of the arrangement; one moved up north for better job opportunities and more of them, while the other started his own laundromat.
 Determined to keep the building where he planned to open his store, George used the family savings and a few loans to pay the rent in advance.
 He also cut costs as best he could, while seeking new partners.
 One night, the building was firebombed and George was killed after rushing in to extinguish it.
 Devastated and broke, the Scrooges were forced to sell their family home in order to pay off their debts.
 15 years later, shortly after their mother's death, Ebenita sought employment in Providence while Perry, following in their father's footsteps, married his high-school girlfriend and joined the Army.
 While Perry was shipped off to Vietnam, Ebenita angled for an internship at Maude's savings-and-loan firm.
 Maude was impressed and hired her.
 Ebenita also found love with Steven, a young lawyer who was also from the Deep South.
 Maude promoted her to head bookkeeper and raises her salary.
-The two planned to marry, but their engagement fell apart when Steven planned on returning to the South; he wanted to aid the plight of the black community, but Ebenita was too fearful of living broke and "at the bottom" again.
-Not long after she and Steven went their separate ways, Perry died in Vietnam, leaving behind his wife and son (Luke).
+Ebenita and Steven planned to marry, but their engagement fell apart when Steven planned on returning to the South; wanting to aid the plight of the black community, but Ebenita was too fearful of living broke and "at the bottom" again.
+Not long after she and Steven went their separate ways, Perry died in Vietnam, leaving behind his wife and son Luke.